Synshorn Hiking Trail

 - Elevation Gain: 450 meters

-The name Synshorn, or Synshødn, which translates to "view mountain" says something about what you should expect to experience at the top of the hike.
-From the southern peak, 1457 m. a. s. l., you have a view towards Bygdin, over the peaks in Jotunheimen and eastward to Vinsteren and the more gentle mountains in the municipality Øystre Slidre.
+The name Synshorn says something about what you should expect at the top of the hike, as “syn” means “sight” in Norwegian.
+From the 1457-meter high peak, you’ll have a magnificent view of the surrounding Jotunheimen peaks and Bygdin Lake.
+In the east, you’ll see Vinsteren Lake and the gentler mountains of the municipality of Øystre Slidre.

-Note: the NOR-WAY Valdresekspressen route between Bygdin and Leirvassbu only runs from late June through late September.
+Note: buses between Beitostølen and Leirvassbu (Lom) only operate in summer, approximately from late June through August.

-From Oslo, head north on E16, towards Bergen, for 185 kilometers.
-When you reach Fagernes, follow signs to road 51, towards Vågå/Beitostølen.
-Bygdin is located 50 kilometers from Fagernes and 12 kilometers past Beitostølen.
+From Oslo, head north on Road E16 towards Bergen for 185 kilometers.
+When you reach Fagernes, follow signs to Road 51, towards Vågå/Beitostølen.
+Bygdin is located some 50 kilometers north of Fagernes and 12 kilometers north of Beitostølen.
+You can park your car at Bygdinstøga.

-The hike starts at Fagerstrand in Bygdin and takes you in the northwest direction for about one kilometer.
-At this point, the trail will turn to the east.
-Stay in this direction for nearly another kilometer until you reach the first peak.
-From the first peak, there is quite a steep drop-off to the south, so be aware of your proximity to the edge.
+Continue eastwards for nearly another kilometer until you reach the first peak.
+There is quite a steep drop-off to the south from this peak, so be aware of your proximity to the edge.
 The top of Synshorn sits about 100 meters to the north of the steep cliff.
-From the top of the peak, you will see expansive views of Jotunheimen National Park.
+Enjoy expansive views of Jotunheimen from the summit.

-You can return to Bygdin along the same route or extend your hike a little longer and follow the ridgeline to the northwest.
+You can return to Bygdin along the same route or extend your hike by following the ridgeline to the northwest.
 This alternate route takes you down to the valley floor and in the direction of other great hikes in the area, for example, Rasletinden and Munken.

 Where to stay